 - Do not brush your teeth immediately after consuming something acidic.

 - Wear a custom made dental splint if you grind your teeth at night.

 Saliva can help reduce dental erosion

-Saliva is a powerful natural defense against erosion.
+Saliva is a powerful natural defence against erosion.
 Saliva can wash acids out of your mouth into the stomach, it can neutralise acid, and it can repair the early stages of tooth softening by repairing tooth mineral.
 However, it cannot restore the lost tooth surface.
 A reduced flow of saliva (dry mouth) can increase your risk of dental erosion.

 Stay well hydrated, as this improves your saliva.
 Remember that dehydration can reduce the amount of saliva you make, so drink lots of fluoridated water.